 Baltimore County had an average of 58,000 potholes per year in the last decade.
-That's over half a million potholes repaired in 10 years!
-And the more severe the winter is, with colder temperatures, and more snow and ice, the more severe the potholes are.
-During the particularly harsh winter of 1996, we had nearly 85,000 potholes on County roads.
+That means over half a million potholes were repaired in 10 years.
+The more severe the winter is, with colder temperatures, and more snow and ice, the more severe the potholes are.
+During the particularly harsh winter of 1996, threre were nearly 85,000 potholes on County roads.

 What Causes a Pothole?

 During colder months, we use a product called cold mix that remains pliable in winter temperatures.
 When the materials become available in warmer months, we use a product called hot mix asphalt, which leads to a more permanent repair.